equinor/forecast-of-response-dmt/README.md

 1. Delete api/home/DMT/data_sources/DMT-DS.json and api/home/for/data_sources/ForecastDS.json.
 2. Add database password to DMT-DS-azure.json and ForecastDS-azure.json
-3. In DMT-DS-azure.json, update "name" to be DMT-DS.
+3. In DMT-DS-azure.json, update "name" to be DMT-Internal.
 In ForecastDS-azure.json, change "name" to be "ForecastDS"
 4. Add database password to dmss-system.radix.json
 5. In docker-compose, make the following changes:
    - for dmss service, set environment variable ENVIRONMENT to be production